leckieje/capstone3_proposal/README.md

 ### 3. Twitter 2016

 I have a data set of 3 million Russian troll tweets from FiveThirtyEight (there are other sources a well including the [Internet Archive] which contains both Russian and Iranian Tweets).
 I also have a list of Tweet ids around the 2016 election gathered by George Washington University.
 These Tweets are general to the election and not from Russian/Iran.
 The entire data set includes 280 million ids, but given limits set by Twitter on downloads, I don't have time to get them all.
-The tweets are also broken down into subcatgories.
+The tweets are also broken down into subcategories.
 I would focus on the 'Candidates and key election hashtags' subcategory first.

-The goal would be to identiify the troll Russian tweets and separate them from the legitimate tweets.
+The goal would be to identify the troll Russian tweets and separate them from the legitimate tweets.
 I would use NLP to cluster Tweets by similarity which would hopefully bring out meaningful groupings based on topic/content.
+I could then analyze the conetent of each group to learn about each of them.

 [Russian Trolls](https://github.com/fivethirtyeight/russian-troll-tweets/)